List of Top of the Pops dance troupes: November 1964 to April 1968 – The Go-Jos

 An initial candidate troupe was the existing BBC TV Beat Girls, but an ex-dancer from the Beat Girls, Jo Cook, was eventually engaged to create a troupe, the all-female Go-Jos, with Cook as choreographer.
-The Go-Jos also worked outside of Top of the Pops, notably for two years on the Val Doonican show – Doonican said in 1968 “I thought the Gojos were fabulous, something really new.
-When I got my own television series I just had to have them with me.”
+The Go-Jos also worked outside of Top of the Pops, notably for two years on the Val Doonican show – Doonican said in 1968 "I thought the Gojos were fabulous, something really new.
+When I got my own television series I just had to have them with me."

 They were initially a three-piece (Pat Hughes for the first edition only, Linda Hotchkin and Jane Bartlett), but their number eventually grew to six (Hotchkin, Bartlett, Lesley Larbey, Wendy Hilhouse, Barbara van der Heyde and Thelma Bignell) with Cook as full-time choreographer.
 Lulu remembered of their costumes "They mostly wore white boots to the knee and short skirts and the camera would go up the skirt and it was all very risqué."

-Cook herself said of working on the Doonican show (of which she was dance director) comparing to Top of the Pops, “Pop steps are limited...With Val we have more scope, and we can work to get more of the feel of ballet into our numbers.”
+Cook herself said of working on the Doonican show (of which she was dance director) comparing to Top of the Pops, "Pop steps are limited...With Val we have more scope, and we can work to get more of the feel of ballet into our numbers."

 May to June 1968 – Go-Jos/Pan's People transition

-In April 1968, a Top of the Pops choreographer, Virginia Mason, auditioned for dancers for a routine on Top of The Pops (Simon Says by the 1910 Fruitgum Company); two of whom that were successful (Ruth Pearson and Patricia "Dee Dee" Wilde) were part of the existing six-female dance troupe, Pan's People.
+In April 1968, a Top of the Pops choreographer, Virginia Mason, auditioned for dancers for a routine on Top of The Pops ("Simon Says" by the 1910 Fruitgum Company); two of whom that were successful (Ruth Pearson and Patricia "Dee Dee" Wilde) were part of the existing six-female dance troupe, Pan's People.
 Like the Go-Jos, this group was also partly drawn from ex-members of the Beat Girls.

 Although this routine did not make it onto the programme itself, in subsequent weeks, members of Pan's People (Louise Clarke, Felicity "Flick" Colby, Barbara "Babs" Lord, Pearson, Andrea "Andi" Rutherford and Wilde) started to appear on the programme separately to the Go-Jos.
 Pan's People were then selected by the BBC over the Go-Jos when they chose a group to be the resident troupe.
-The Go-Jos' final Top Of The Pops performance was in June 1968 dancing to Jumping Jack Flash by The Rolling Stones.
+The Go-Jos' final Top of The Pops performance was in June 1968 dancing to "Jumping Jack Flash" by The Rolling Stones.

 July 1968 to April 1976 – Pan's People

 As with the Go-Jos, in the first eighteen months of the Pan's People era the dancers were not a weekly fixture on the programme.
-However, due to group fan mail and good viewing figures, by 1970 the group was on nearly every week.
-Pay was not high, they were paid the minimum equity rate of £56 per week.
+However, because of group fan mail and good viewing figures, by 1970 the group was on nearly every week.
+Pay was not high: they were paid the minimum equity rate of £56 per week.

 One of the original Pan's People dancers, Colby, became full-time choreographer in 1971.

 Colby spoke of the dancing – "They weren't Broadway-standard routines...we were definitely doing watercolours, not oil paintings."